The Sixth Annual Rita M. McGinley Symposium

 "Exploring Social Justice for Vulnerable Populations:

-The Face of the Person with Mental Illness"
+The Face of the Person Who Has Experienced Violence"

-Duquesne University School of Nursing is approved as a provider of continuing education in nursing by the Pennsylvania State Nurses Association, which is an accredited approver of continuing education in nursing by the American Nurses Credentialing Center's Commission on Accreditation.
+Duquesne University School of Nursing is an approved provider of continuing nursing education by the PA State Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.

 The NFL's Public Service Announcement during the Super Bowl is a poignant reminder that violence is a fact of life.